-Apple has given the Apple TV 4K a refresh this last October.
-The new version of the Apple TV 4K is now powered with the A15 Bionic chip and features HDR10+ support.
-It also ships with the redesigned Siri Remote from last year but is now equipped with USB-C.
+Apple gave the Apple TV 4K a refresh in October 2022.
+This version of the Apple TV 4K is powered with the A15 Bionic chip and features HDR10+ support.
+It also ships with the redesigned Siri Remote, equipped with USB-C.

 NVIDIA Shield TV

 Although it's held in high esteem when it comes to graphics cards and gaming, not enough people are singing the praises of NVIDIA's streaming platform, specifically the NVIDIA Shield TV.
 Like the other devices on this list, the Shield TV gives you access to a near-endless trove of streaming 4K content, but it also provides the best game-streaming experience.
 With the Shield TV, you can stream games directly from your computer library or access them through gaming services like NVIDIA Games and GeForce Now.
 What's more, those games you access from your local library can be streamed in 1080p with no lag, meaning you can be watching a Netflix movie in bed one minute, then jump back into your latest video game adventure the next—all without having to get up and go to your PC.
 And those are just some of the highlights.
 For an even deeper look at why we think the NVIDIA Shield TV is so great, check out this review.